eldanb/thrush/thrush-docs/docs/guide/intro.md

 The following is listed roughly by current priority:

 - Procedural sequences -- utility functions (concat, transpose, chords, ...)
-- A complete song editor that allows loading instruments, and editing sequences of multiple types to compose a full 'song'.
-Also save / load projects.
 - A timeline editor (editing a timeline on which other sequences can be placed)
 - A pattern sequence editor.
 - A sample editor
 - More power to wavetable synthesizer engines: e.g effects and layers
 - Realtime event ingestion (MIDI, on-screen controllers)
-- Additional synthesizer engines: FM
 - Collaboration features: every asset in a tune becomes freely available for anyone to consume in their one project.
 - Maintain a pedigree of assets (which asset was derived from which asset) and allow consumers to browse by pedigree.
 - An initial insturments bank, and perhaps patterns bank.